AdelaideCPC/aucpl-cli/README.md

 - Easily switch between languages when testing solutions
 - Check/validate problems to ensure things are correct (e.g. no missing test cases)
 - Easy management and organisation of problems and competitions with options to create, rename, archive, and more
+- Generate test cases from generator scripts
+- Compare the outputs of two or more solutions
+- Fuzz solutions to see if there are any bugs or unhandled edge cases

 Planned: